Sklith/SSB--Minecraft/README.md

 in charge of writing the plugin information on BukkitDev, and any other sites, the project is featured on, if necessary.
 You will receive all of the Contributor perks.

-Thanks for reading, and wish us luck!
+Thanks for reading, and wish us luck,

-SSB DEVELOPMENT TEAM
+THE SSB DEVELOPMENT TEAM (AwesomeMin3r2000 and Incomprehendable)
-AwesomeMin3r2000
-Incomprehendable